-Though some of the features of convertible securities are similar, it is important to note the specific characteristics of its different types.
+Though some of the features of convertible securities are similar, it is important to note the specific characteristics of their different types.
 Typically acting as both debt and equity, the basic features are discussed below in detail.

 - Price of conversion: As a feature, it is important to note the price of conversion for such bonds.
-The total price at which an ordinary share is issued is known as the conversion price and it is determined on the basis of factors like existing value of the book, market price, etc. Typically this conversion price is much higher than the price of a convertible bond, allowing the investor to make a profit when these convertible debt securities mature.
+The total price at which an ordinary share is issued is known as the conversion price and it is determined on the basis of factors like the existing value of the book, market price, etc. Typically this conversion price is much higher than the price of a convertible bond, allowing the investor to make a profit when these convertible debt securities mature.

 - Coupon payment: Convertible bonds are essentially debt securities which are more secure than all other types of equity securities.
-They have coupon payment which means that interest rate and credit quality of their issuer decide the value of these bonds and in turn the shares.
+They have coupon payment which means that the interest rate and credit quality of their issuer decide the value of these bonds and in turn the shares.

 - Subject to conversion ratio: The number of equity shares an owner receives in exchange for his/her convertible bonds is known as the conversion ratio.
 This ratio is determined by the issuer of the bonds when an owner buys them.